rorydavidtanner/staffdetails/README.md

 The application itself runs from the command line, run "node app.js"

+The user is then presented with questions which get more tailored for their job role.

-The resulting html file appears in an output directory as output.html
+Following the input of the data and number of employees, there is a html file generated which appears in an output directory as team.html

 # Dependencies